Kpakpo5/Kpakpo5/README.md

 ## Hello!
 Welcome 👋

-I'm **Kpakpo**, a junior web developer based in Rennes (France).
+I'm **Kpakpo**, a tech enthusiast based in Rennes (France).

-I'm into Web related technologies, and my goal is to be the best developper I can be by continually improving myself.
+I'm currently into Web related technologies which i started to learn since 2021, and my goal is to become a creative and experienced developer by continuing to improve myself .

 ### Languages and techs i've used so far :